 An End to a Full Day at the Market

 PLAY: If you have any energy left, Unexpected Productions runs comedy improv shows in the Market Theater year-round.
 Tickets sell for as low as $7, but often sell out on summer weekends so you may want to purchase in advance.

 REST: After a day at the market, I’m usually too tired to enjoy dinner out.
 I think one of the best ways to fully enjoy the market is to take some simple groceries back to where you are staying and enjoy drinks, food, and rest with your co-adventurers.

-- Bread, cheese, cured meat, and fruit make a light summer dinner that can be prepared in a hotel room without a kitchen and can all be easily picked up on your way out of the market.
+- Bread, cheese, cured meat, and fruit make a light summer meal that can be prepared in a hotel room without a kitchen and can all be easily picked up on your way out of the market.

 - Alternately, if you have a full kitchen in your condo or Airbnb lodging, Salmon fillets with an in-season vegetable and any in-season fruit for dessert makes an easy, market-fresh meal.
-(Check out my article on Airbnb-kitchen-friendly recipes for more ideas for dining in while traveling)
+(Check out my article on Airbnb-kitchen-friendly recipes for more ideas for dining on while traveling)